evykassirer/notes/cs241/class_notes.md

 (a+b)*(a+b)
 - use a register to hold a+b, then multiply by itself rather than computing twice
-- this might not work with function calls (f()+f()) since f ma print something
+- this might not work with function calls (f()+f()) since f might print something

 *Dead Code Elimination*

-If we are certain that some part of the program willnever run, then we don't output code for it.
+If we are certain that some part of the program will never run, then we don't output code for it.

 	while(false) {
 		// don't compile this!